iopsystems/to_js/README.md

 # To JS

 A small package for simple WebAssembly-to-JavaScript exports for numbers, typed arrays, and strings.
-Supports returning `Option` and `Result` values, which return `null` and throw an error, respectively.
+Supports returning `Option` and `Result` values, which can return `null` and throw an error, respectively.
 Typed arrays can be returned as views of Rust memory, avoiding copies of their data.

 ## Examples